 Therefore, decisions will be most accurate when data is available from all sources and when data is available in real time, allowing predictions to be made at the last minute.
 Full visibility encompasses the concepts of “end-to-end” and “real-time.”

-Visibility really is everything when it comes to supply chain success, and, according to Linton and Handfield, transparency is now the law of the land.
+Visibility really is everything when it comes to supply chain success, and transparency is now the law of the land.
 While forecasting by definition is never a sure thing, access to current data from across the supply chain goes a long way toward minimizing risk associated with predicting the future.

-The authors of “The LIVING Supply Chain” establish that real-time data from multiple sources is critical to creating the transparency needed to make informed supply chain decisions.
-Linton and Handfield identify other keys to making real time work for global enterprises:
+Real-time data from multiple sources is critical to creating the transparency needed to make informed supply chain decisions.
+Other keys to making real time work for global enterprises are:

 - Leverage cloud-based computer algorithms to centralize knowledge.